 Female Pelvic Health Rehabilitation

-Our program specializes in pelvic floor rehabilitation which offers comprehensive care for women who are suffering from pelvic issues.
+Our program offers comprehensive care for women who are suffering from pelvic issues.
 Our goal is to help you manage your symptoms and conditions to decrease pain and improve pelvic functioning as well as quality of life.

 A wide range of pelvic health conditions may affect your everyday well-being.
 You may be suffering from bladder or bowel dysfunction as a result of the following: